genneko/website-source/content/playing-with-bsd/application/howto-use-joplin-on-freebsd.md

 For my initial exploration of Joplin on FreeBSD, please refer to the [previous post](/playing-with-bsd/application/joplin-on-freebsd).

 ## Target Version
-The current target version of this article is Joplin Electron (pre-)release v1.0.177 (Dec 2019).
+The current target version of this article is Joplin Electron release v1.0.178 (Jan 2020).
 ![Joplin Version](/images/howto-use-joplin-on-freebsd/JoplinVersion.png)

 ## Building Joplin